ajchapman777/Holbertonschool-printf/README.md

-# my first created function printf
+# This is my first created function printf